 Nevertheless, we will say that if your property is really low down on the EPC scale then external wall insulation alone won’t be a one-stop solution to raising your EPC.
 You will need to have other energy saving methods in place, such as loft insulation, working in conjunction with the EWI.
 It seems very obvious, but if you install EWI but then leave your loft completely bare of insulation, then it’s essentially the same as wrapping your house up in a coat but leaving the hat off – the heat still has an enormous escape route through the roof and your EWI won’t be as effective.
 As a result, your home won’t be very energy efficient.

 It’s all very variable from case to case, so definitely get your property assessed and see what is recommended for you!

 Will EWI make my property compliant with MEES?

-There’s a lot of talk about EPC ratings at the moment due the new landlord legislation (MEES) that we talked about in this post.
 The MEES (Minimum Energy Efficiency Standards) legislation basically dictates that from the 1st of April 2018, landlords with tenants who are renewing/beginning a contract after 1st of April will need to ensure that their properties have a minimum EPC rating of an E or above.
 This has caused quite a stir because a lot of landlords are confused as to how they can improve their EPC ratings to comply with the MEES.
 As a result, we’ve had quite a few phone calls about whether or not external wall insulation will be able to bring their properties up to an E rating.